 Divide the number of WCAG 2.0 Success Criteria marked satisfied by the number of WCAG 2.0 Success Criteria marked satisfied and not satisfied

-This particular score sensitive towards failures but insensitive towards their relative frequency.
+This particular score is sensitive towards failures but insensitive towards their relative frequency.
 Specifically, a failure to satisfy any WCAG 2.0 Success Criterion on any web page or web page state in the sample is directly reflected in the count.
 However, recurring failures do not influence the count any further.

 Aggregated score per web page